 When left untreated, GERD can lead to more serious health problems over time, including esophageal cancer.
 If you’re currently taking antacids or over-the-counter medications, it’s important to visit your primary care doctor.
 These medicines may only mask symptoms.

 Don’t let your GERD symptoms take away from your quality of life.
-Your doctor should be able to direct you to an option that will ultimately provide you with relief.
+Your doctor can direct you to an option that will ultimately provide you with relief.